Ed Schrock: Tenure in Congress

 In 2000, he was elected to the U.S. House seat for Virginia's 2nd District, defeating the Democratic Party nominee, Jody Wagner, a Norfolk attorney who later became state treasurer.

 In his first term, Schrock was elected president of the Republican freshman class.
 During his four years in Congress, Schrock served on the Armed Services Committee, Budget Committee, Small Business Committee and Government Reform Committee.

 In 2002 in his second term, Schrock defeated Green Party candidate D.C.
 Amarasinghe, winning 83.15% of the vote.

+Controversy

-In 2004, Michael Rogers' blogACTIVE.com had said that Schrock is gay — or at least bisexual — despite having aggressively opposed various gay-rights issues in Congress, such as same-sex marriage and gays serving in the military.
-Schrock, who is married, announced on August 30, 2004, that he would abort his 2004 attempt for a third term in Congress after allegedly being caught on tape soliciting sex with men on an interactive telephone service on which men can place ads to meet other men for sex.
+In 2004, Michael Rogers's blogACTIVE.com had said that Schrock is gay — or at least bisexual — despite having aggressively opposed various gay-rights issues in Congress, such as same-sex marriage and gays serving in the military.
+Schrock, who is married, announced on August 30, 2004, that he would not seek a third term in Congress.

 On November 2, in the general election, fellow Republican Thelma Drake was elected to replace Schrock.
 Drake took office in January 2005.